 If you are diagnosed with breast cancer, you will be paired with one of our specially trained and certified breast nurse navigators who will be available 24 hours a day to answer questions and provide support.
 We are committed to continuously evaluating outcomes and making the necessary adjustments to constantly improve the breast care we deliver to the women in our community.

-Before scheduling a breast operation, GHS surgeons often work closely with radiologists, medical oncologists and radiation oncologists.
+Before scheduling a breast operation, Prisma Health surgeons often work closely with radiologists, medical oncologists and radiation oncologists.
 This interaction – whether it takes place under the auspices of the Oncology Multidisciplinary Center (MDC), the Breast Cancer Tumor Board or simply a conference call between colleagues – leads to improved clinical outcomes.

 For instance, an increasing number of patients are being referred for neoadjuvant chemotherapy to reduce the size of their tumors so that their operations ultimately can be less invasive.